muratk5n/thirdwave/en/README.md

 ---

-"[According to climate researcher J. Hansen] After World War II, the industrial economies of Europe and the United States were revving up to a level of productivity the world had never seen before.
-To power this large-scale expansion of industry, Europeans and Americans burned an enormous quantity of fossil fuels (coal, oil, and natural gas).
+"[Climate researcher J. Hansen believes to] power [the] large-scale [post WWII] expansion of industry, Europeans and Americans burned an enormous quantity of fossil fuels (coal, oil, and natural gas).
 In addition to carbon dioxide, burning fossil fuel produces particulate matter—including soot and light-colored sulfate aerosols.
 Hansen suspects the relatively sudden, massive output of aerosols from